How a Fundraising Consultant Can Help With Your Next Fundraiser

 3. Research your supporters.

 Whether you need help with prospect research or understanding your donors’ giving behaviors, hiring a fundraising consultant is an effective way to gain valuable insights into your supporters.
-If you don’t have a prospect researcher on your nonprofit’s team, you can hire a fundraising consultant to help you gain knowledge on your donors.
+If you don’t have a prospect researcher on your nonprofit’s team, you can hire a consultant to help you gain knowledge on your donors.

 In fact, there are nonprofit consulting firms whose entire focus is on gathering your supporters’ data and creating donor profiles.